thovid/node-viessmann-api-client/README.md

 A custom log fuction can be provided by setting the `logger` property of the config object.

 # Legal
-- Viessmann and Vitroconnect are registered Trademarks of the Viessmann Werke GmbH & Co.
+- Viessmann and Vitoconnect are registered Trademarks of the Viessmann Werke GmbH & Co.
 KG.

 - This project is not offically supported or endorsed by the Viessmann Werke GmbH & Co.
 KG.